olgagnatenko13/flutter_helloworld/README.md

-# flutter_helloworld
+# Flutter - Hello World
-Hello World - Flutter
+Please note - the Hello World project is in branch *project0*